Reduction Linocut Prints

 When people talk about reduction prints, it's sometimes noted that that Picasso invented this technique in the 1950's (see Karshan's book, Picasso Linocuts 1958-1963), but this myth has been debunked.
 Check out Alisa Bunbury's conference paper, "Not Picasso's invention - a foray into the history of reductive linoprinting" for the fascinating history of the process.
 I also wrote a blog post that includes a video of Picasso's reduction linocut method.

 The process starts with carving a design into a new lino block and printing the first color on each sheet of paper in the edition.
 Then the printmaker carves more of the same block away and proceeds to print the second color.
 The process of carving and printing continues for each additional color until the final layer is printed.
-Typically, one prints from lightest to darkest color.
+Typically, one prints from lightest to darkest color like in the campsite print above.
 After completion of the print, another edition can never be made because the block has been carved away during the creation process.
 In the camping print pictured above, I printed the amber color first, followed by the black layer.

 10-Step Reduction Printing Process